Cat GroomingApril 20, 2016

-- Can I come and have a look at your establishment?
+- Can I come and have a look at your grooming salon?

-- What happens if my cat doesn’t like it?
+- What happens if my cat doesn’t like the grooming?

 - Can I stay during the grooming process?

-Then pop along to the grooming saloon and have a look around.
+Then pop along to the grooming salon and have a look around.
 Your instincts are always the best when choosing a professional to help with your pets.